rsksmart/devportal-1.0/index.md

 ## The basics

-RSK Name Service's architecture is based on the Ethereum Name Service (ENS) described on [EIP-137](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-137.md).
+RIF Name Service's architecture is based on the Ethereum Name Service (ENS) described on [EIP-137](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-137.md).
 It is primarily divided in 4 components:

 ### Registry